 Activity on applicationWebsites you open and sometimes data

 This applies to virtually all mobile data providers and ISPs.
+Here’s the deal.
 Your mobile data provider can access as much of your online activities as an ISP can on your computer.
 If you connect to someone else’s WiFi, their mobile data provider or ISP can monitor your online activities.
 They can connect your activities back to you and trace your data to your device.

 Below is a comprehensive list of the details your ISP can monitor when you connect to the internet: